saurabharora80/self-assessment-api/public/api/conf/1.0/docs/savings-accounts.md

-This section allows API developer to provide data relating to any interest-bearing accounts a taxpayer may have.
+These resources allow software packages to provide data relating to any interest-bearing accounts a taxpayer may have.

 This API is not available in production.